JohnSundell/Flow/README.md

 # Flow

 Flow is a lightweight Swift library for doing operation oriented programming.
-It enables you to easily define your own, atomic operations, and also contains an exensive library of ready-to-use operations that can be grouped, sequenced and repeated.
+It enables you to easily define your own, atomic operations, and also contains an exensive library of ready-to-use operations that can be grouped, sequenced, queued and repeated.

 ### Operations